EpicEditEmporium652/Portfolio/README.md

 ## 📦 Delivery

-Scripts delivered via **GitHub loader** — one line added to your game loads the script automatically.
-Any updates I push apply to your live game instantly without republishing.
+Scripts delivered via **GitHub loader**, one script to your game loads the script automatically.
+Any updates I push apply to your game instantly without republishing.

 ---